rackerlabs/docs-developer-blog/_posts/2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool.md

     - Automation
 ---

-This blog explores the fundamentals of the Load and Performance Testing as well as the basics of the Gatling Tool (https://gatling.io).
-Some popular testing tools are also introduced here for load and performance testing, stress testing and the web application monitoring.
+This blog explores the fundamentals of Load and Performance Testing as well as the basics of the Gatling Tool (https://gatling.io).
+Some popular testing tools are also introduced here for load and performance testing, stress testing and web application monitoring.

 <!-- more -->